-DIRECTV Stream is more expensive than Hulu, yet Hulu has more and better on-demand content (Hulu’s basic on-demand service is included in its Hulu + Live TV bundle).
-However, if you are looking for a DVR system with ample space, you’ll love DIRECTV Stream’s cloud DVR with 500 hours.
+DIRECTV STREAM is more expensive than Hulu, yet Hulu has additional and better on-demand content (Hulu’s basic on-demand service is included in its Hulu + Live TV bundle).
+However, if you’re looking for a DVR system with ample space, you’ll need to pay $10 a month for DIRECTV STREAM’s unlimited cloud DVR, though recordings only last 90 days.
 That’s enough room to turn plenty of your own live TV favorites into recordings that you can view on demand.
-Hulu + Live TV provides 200 hours of DVR space.
+Hulu + Live TV provides up to 200 hours of DVR space.

-In terms of channels, DIRECTV Stream has Hulu + Live TV beat, providing up to 140+ channels compared to the 65+ available through Hulu + Live TV.
-The flip side, though, is that this makes DIRECTV Stream more expensive.
+In terms of channels, DIRECTV STREAM has Hulu + Live TV beat, providing up to 140-plus channels compared to the 65-plus available through Hulu + Live TV.
+The flip side, though, is that this makes DIRECTV STREAM more expensive.

-DIRECTV Stream works with 10+ compatible devices.
-Hulu functions with 15+ devices.
+DIRECTV STREAM works with 10-plus compatible devices.
+Hulu functions with 15-plus devices.
 If you want to view several streams at once, Hulu is the better option, providing unlimited multiple streams.
-DIRECTV Stream limits customers to three simultaneous streams.
+DIRECTV STREAM limits customers to three simultaneous streams.

 Hulu has two streaming subscription options.
 The simplest option, which is just called “Hulu,” provides on-demand content in much the same way as Hulu’s competitor Netflix does.
 A second option, “Hulu + Live TV,” provides TV channels that stream live.

-DIRECTV Stream also provides live TV channels.
-Both DIRECTV Stream’s channel lineup and Hulu’s channel lineup are pretty robust — you can expect familiar networks like AMC, ESPN, FS1, FX, TBS, and more.
+DIRECTV STREAM also provides live TV channels.
+The channel lineups for both DIRECTV STREAM and Hulu are pretty robust — you can expect to see familiar networks like AMC, ESPN, FS1, FX, TBS, and more.

-The short-lived Audience Network from AT&T once gave DIRECTV Stream a form of original content, too, but AT&T has since canceled its original programming and shuttered the Audience Network.
-DIRECTV Stream has a few entertaining original programs, such as Loudermilk, left over from the Audience Network.
-Still, Hulu clearly has the advantage in this important category.
+The short-lived Audience Network from AT&T once gave DIRECTV STREAM a form of original content, too, but AT&T has since canceled its original programming and shuttered the Audience Network.
+Hulu clearly has the advantage in this important category.

-If you enjoy watching movies, you’ll love DIRECTV Stream’s premium movie channels, which include HBO Max.
-HBO Max is available through DIRECTV Stream, which makes sense: AT&T is the corporate parent of HBO.
-Hulu’s focus is primarily squared on on-demand shows and live TV as opposed to premium movie channels, but it does have several add-ons worth considering.
+If you enjoy watching movies, you’ll love DIRECTV STREAM’s premium movie channels, which include HBO Max.
+HBO Max is available through DIRECTV STREAM, which makes sense: AT&T is the corporate parent of HBO.
+Hulu focuses primarily on on-demand shows and live TV as opposed to premium movie channels, but it does have several add-ons worth considering.

-DIRECTV Stream sports channels include NBA TV, TVG (horse racing), the Tennis Channel, Fox Deportes, the Golf Channel and more.
-Hulu + Live TV sports channels include the Big Ten Network, CBS Sports Network, ESPN, ESPN 2, NBCSN, and more.
+DIRECTV STREAM sports channels include NBA TV, TVG (horse racing), the Tennis Channel, Fox Deportes, the Golf Channel and more.
+Hulu + Live TV sports channels include the Big Ten Network, CBS Sports Network, ESPN, and ESPN 2.

-DIRECTV Stream is more expensive than Hulu.
-DIRECTV Stream has several packages, each with unique pricing.
+DIRECTV STREAM is more expensive than Hulu.
+DIRECTV STREAM has several packages, each with unique pricing.
 Hulu’s pricing is comparably simple.
-Hulu costs $5.99 per month.
-Bundle Hulu with Disney+ and ESPN+ and you will spend $12.99.
+Hulu costs $6.99 per month.
+If you bundle Hulu with Disney Plus and ESPN Plus, you will spend $13.99.

-Hulu + Live TV costs $54.99 per month.
-Regular Hulu without commercials runs $11.99 per month.
-Hulu + Live TV without commercials costs $60.99 per month.
-You can also add additional content to your Hulu service for more money.
+Hulu + Live TV costs $64.99 per month.
+Regular Hulu without commercials runs $12.99 per month.
+Hulu + Live TV without commercials costs $70.99 per month.
+You can also add extral content to your Hulu service for more money.
 Examples of Hulu add-ons include Starz, Cinemax, Showtime and HBO Max.

-DIRECTV Stream offers more than half a dozen packages.
-Check out our guide to DIRECTV Stream for the full details.
+DIRECTV STREAM offers multiple packages.
+Check out our guide to DIRECTV STREAM for full details.